Alex Van Pelt

-Gregory Alexander Van Pelt (born May 1, 1970) is an American professional football coach and former quarterback who currently serves as a senior offensive assistant with the Los Angeles Rams of the National Football League.
+Gregory Alexander Van Pelt (born May 1, 1970) is an American professional football coach and former quarterback who is currently the quarterbacks coach for the Atlanta Falcons of the National Football League (NFL).
 He played in the NFL primarily with the Buffalo Bills.
-Van Pelt previously served as an assistant coach for the Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Cleveland Browns, New England Patriots.
+Van Pelt previously served as an assistant coach for the Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Cleveland Browns, New England Patriots, and Los Angeles Rams.

 Playing career

 College

-Van Pelt attended the University of Pittsburgh, where he was a 4-year starting quarterback for the Panthers.
+Van Pelt attended the University of Pittsburgh, where he was a four-year starting quarterback for the Panthers.
 When he graduated, Van Pelt broke school career passing records previously set by Dan Marino, holding records for most career passing yards, completions, and attempts in Pitt history.
 His single-season mark of 3,163 passing yards in 1992 was broken in 2003 by Rod Rutherford.